Gustav Hermann Schmischke: Nazi Party career

 On 6 July 1925 Schmischke joined the Nazi Party (membership number 9,355) and on 17 July 1925 he was entrusted with the leadership of Gau Anhalt, replacing Dr. Tesch of Bernburg as Gauleiter.
 He worked at strengthening the internal cohesion of the Party and building a more efficient organization, and succeeded in forming several new local branches.

 On 1 September 1926, Schmischke's jurisdiction was enlarged by a merger with the two neighboring Gaue of Magdeburg and Elbe-Havel.
 The new district was named Gau Anhalt-North Saxony Province.
 However, after differences developed between Schmischke and the Ortsgruppe (Local Group) in Dessau, he submitted his resignation on 28 February 1927.
 This was approved on 1 April 1927 and he was succeeded by his Deputy Gauleiter, Wilhelm Friedrich Loeper.

 Schmischke subsequently served as the Gau Representative for Population and Racial Policy.
 In 1935 he became the department head in the Party's Office of Public Health in Gau Magdeburg-Anhalt.
-In November 1941 he was named Gaugehundsheitsführer (Gau Health Leader).
+In November 1941 he was named Gaugesundsheitsführer (Gau Health Leader).
 Schmischke was a recipient of the Golden Party Badge.
 Nothing further is known of his subsequent life.